2025–26 EuroCup Basketball: Draw

-There will be scheduling restrictions: for example, teams from the same city in general will not be scheduled to play at home on the same round (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control).
+There were scheduling restrictions: for example, teams from the same city in general were not scheduled to play at home on the same round (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control).

 Regular season

-The regular season will begin on 30 September 2025 and will conclude on 11 February 2026.
-In each group, teams will play against each other home-and-away in a round-robin format where only six teams will advance to the playoffs.
-Moreover, the top two teams in each regular season group will receive first round playoff byes, skipping the eighthfinals to be placed directly into the quarterfinals.
-At the tail end of the standings, four teams from each group will be eliminated after the regular season.
+The regular season began on 30 September 2025 and concluded on 11 February 2026.
+In each group, teams played against each other home-and-away in a round-robin format where only six teams advanced to the playoffs.
+Moreover, the top two teams in each regular season group received first round playoff byes, skipping the eighthfinals to be placed directly into the quarterfinals.
+At the tail end of the standings, four teams from each group were eliminated after the regular season.

 Alongside 14 returning teams from last season, London Lions and Śląsk Wrocław returned to the EuroCup two years later, Neptūnas returned 10 years later, Panionios returned 12 years later, while Baxi Manresa and Niners Chemnitz will make their debut appearance in the EuroCup.